matdombrock/sllm/README.md

 I made this for the following reasons:

-- Access GPT3 without leaving the command line
+- Access LLMs without leaving the command line
-- Access GPT3 without logging in to OpenAI (use a token instead)
+- Access LLMs without logging in to OpenAI (use a token instead)
 - Directly read and write local files
 - I don't always have easy access to a GUI